hvge/spayd-sdk-ios/README.md

 2. Go to spayd-sdk-ios folder
 3. Copy **SmartPayment** directory into your project

+Note that this library is designed for ARC and minumum supported iOS version is iOS5.
+If your project is not ARC ready then you might use **-fobjc-arc** compiler flag to turn it on on per-file basis (Look for [LLVM documentation](http://clang.llvm.org/docs/AutomaticReferenceCounting.html) for details).
+This code may work on iOS4.2 which has partial ARC support, but we're not supporting this operating system in MASTER branch.

 ### Usage

 The basic usage is very simple: